 Even though something worked for your coworker’s aunt’s neighbor, everyone’s diabetes is different.
 What works for someone else may not work for you, and vice-versa.
 Figuring out your diabetes management plan is an ongoing, ever-evolving process.
 As your body changes with time, so will how you care for it.

 Always show yourself patience and grace as you navigate living with diabetes.
 Seek support from those around you, and (if and when you’re ready) you can join the diabetes community too.

 Diabetes does not define you.
 You can still live a long, happy and fulfilling life with diabetes, and you did not do it to yourself.
 You still deserve the same respect and care you received before your diagnosis.

-Editor’s note: Educational content for newly diagnosed people with diabetes is made possible with support from Abbott, makers of the Freestyle Libre 3, an active partner of Beyond Type 2 at the time of publication.
-Editorial control rests solely on Beyond Type 2.
+Editor’s Note: Educational content for newly diagnosed people with diabetes is made possible with support from Abbott, makers of the Freestyle Libre 3 system, a founding partner of Beyond Type 2.
+Editorial control rests solely with Beyond Type 2.